-- Opposed virtually all post-9/11 national security measures enacted by U.S. government
+* Opposed virtually all post-9/11 national security measures enacted by U.S. government

-- Key member of the open borders lobby
+* Key member of the open borders lobby

-- Founded by the socialist Roger Baldwin
+* Founded by the socialist Roger Baldwin

 The American Civil Liberties Union (ACLU) characterizes itself as America’s “guardian of liberty,” working to “defend and preserve the individual rights and liberties guaranteed to every person in this country by the Constitution and laws of the United States.”
 “We work,” says the ACLU, “also to extend rights to segments of our population that have traditionally been denied their rights, including Native Americans and other people of color; lesbians, gay men, bisexuals and transgendered people; women; mental-health patients; prisoners; people with disabilities; and the poor.”

-The ACLU was established in 1920 by Roger Baldwin (1884-1981), who served as its executive director until 1950.
+The ACLU’s principal founder was Roger Baldwin (1884-1981), who served as its executive director until 1950.
 Baldwin was a socialist who counseled subterfuge as the preferable means of promoting his political agendas in the United States.
-In a private 1917 letter (to the journalist/activist Louis Lochner, who was affiliated with a radical organization), Baldwin wrote: “Do steer away from making it look like a Socialist enterprise.
+In a private 1917 letter to the journalist/activist Louis Lochner, who was affiliated with a radical organization, Baldwin wrote: “Do steer away from making it look like a Socialist enterprise.
 We want to look like patriots in everything we do.
 We want to get a lot of flags, talk a good deal about the Constitution and what our forefathers wanted to make of this country, and to show that we are really the folks that really stand for the spirit of our institutions.”